PacoteJS/pacote/packages/bloom-search/README.md

 - `stopwords` (`(token: string, language: string) => boolean`) filters tokens so that words that are too short or too common may be excluded from the index.
-  By default, the class includes all tokens.
+  By default, no stopwords are excluded.

 - `stemmer` (`(token: string, language: string) => string`) allows developers to plug in a custom stemming function.
 By default, this class does not change